taocpp/PEGTL/doc/Rule-Reference.md

   - `state< S, R... >::rule_t` is `internal::state< S, internal::seq< R... > >`
   - `state< S, R... >::subs_t` is `type_list< internal::seq< R... > >`

 ## Combinators

 Combinators (or combinator rules) are rules that combine (other) rules into new ones.

+The following rules correspond to the classical [**PEG**](https://en.wikipedia.org/wiki/Parsing_expression_grammar) combinators or operators.

-These are the classical **PEG** combinator rules and are defined in namespace `tao::pegtl`.
+These rules are in namespace `tao::pegtl`.

 ###### `at< R... >`

 * PEG **and-predicate** &*e*
 * Succeeds if and only if `seq< R... >` would succeed.
-* Consumes nothing, i.e. rewinds after matching.
+* Consumes nothing independent of result.
-* Disables all actions.
+* Disables all actions while matching `R...`.
 * [Meta data] and [implementation] mapping:
   - `at<>::rule_t` is `internal::success`
   - `at< R >::rule_t` is `internal::at< R >`